sombriks/sombriks-hq/src/blog/0060-testable-code.md

 is a well-know variable used to govern some aspects on node projects.

 Given that our example does not use specific database features, it's ok swap PostgreSQL with SQLite.
-Now our testcase must change to provide a known initial state for the test database:
+Now our testcase must change, to provide a known initial state for the test database:

 ```javascript